Where to buy PS5: PlayStation 5 restock UK and US guide (updated TODAY)

 Where to buy PS5: Menu

-The PS5 has been out in the wild for weeks now, but there are still plenty of gamers without one thanks to scalpers snatching up thousands of units.
-The good news is that there's another chance to grab one this week, so hopefully, T3's where to buy PS5 guide will help you nab one.
+The PS5 launched last month but the demand has been huge and scalpers have been running amok, so it's been a bit of a mission to get hold of one if you didn't pre-order.
+The good news is that a number of retailers worldwide rolled out a PS5 restock last week, so hopefully T3's where to buy PS5 guide helped you nab one!

-Best Buy and Sony Direct have released a wave of consoles since the weekend, and now Walmart is lining up a stock drop this Thursday, online only.
-Scroll down to find out more details.
+As an added bonus, the PS5 isn't region locked, so you can always snap one up from a retailer outside of your country if it'll deliver to you, if you start running out of options closer to home.

-As always, make sure you've created online accounts with these stores to make the checkout process go as fast and smoothly as possible!
+As always, make sure you've created online accounts where possible to make the checkout process go as fast and smoothly as possible!

-Sony has promised a PS5 restock at retailers before the end of the year, so stay strong and don't give into scalpers online just yet.
+Sony promised a PS5 restock at retailers before the end of the year, so hopefully there's another one in store, and we'll see more consoles release as head into the Christmas shopping season.

-- Spider-Man Miles Morales PS5 is real!
-Here's How You Can Get One
+In the meantime, more accessories are rolling out, so if you 're in need to a charging cradle, headset, or any of the other PS5 peripherals, you'll be able to buy one over the coming weeks.

+- Top 20 PS5 hidden features you didn't know your PlayStation 5 had

 We've gathered up the top retailers in every region region, covering the US, UK, and Australia.

-These are retailers who sold PS5 pre-orders, and offered PlayStation 5 consoles on launch day.
-A number of them have already confirmed that they'll have more consoles available this week, so if you're prepared and quick off the mark, you should be able to get one.
+These are retailers who sold PS5 pre-orders, and offered PlayStation 5 consoles on launch day, and have had a number of restocks since.

 The Best TV for Sony PS5